-Element Performance Period Objective Base Salary Annual Attract, retain, and reward top talent; reflects a named executive officer's responsibilities, performance, and relevant market data Annual Cash Incentives Annual Reward achievement of annual Company goals and individual objectives, subject to meeting certain performance expectations Long-Term Equity Awards (Consisting of a Mix of Options and RSUs) Long-Term Options support the achievement of strong share price growth and serve as an important retention vehicle RSUs closely align the interests of management and stockholders and serves as an important retention vehicle
+Element Performance Period Objective Base Salary Attract, retain, and reward top talent; reflects a named executive officer's responsibilities, performance, and relevant market data Annual Cash Incentives Annual Reward achievement of annual Company goals Long-Term Equity Awards (Consisting of a Mix of Options and RSUs) Ç Options incentivize the achievement of strong share price growth and serve as an important retention vehicle RSUs closely align the interests of management and stockholders and serves as an important retention vehicle

-We design and implement an executive compensation program that combines both base cash and short- and long-term incentive elements based on annual performance objectives and long-term equity interests.
+We design and implement an executive compensation program that combines both base cash and short-term and long-term incentive elements based on annual performance objectives and long-term equity interests.
 The annual cash incentives and long-term equity awards elements of our executive compensation program are in order to align the interest of our executives and our shareholders.
-The talent and compensation committee has not, however, adopted any formal or informal policies or guidelines for allocating compensation between current and long-term compensation, between cash and non-cash compensation, or among different forms of non-cash compensation.
+The talent and compensation committee has not, however, adopted any formal or informal policies or guidelines for allocating compensation between short-term and long-term compensation, between cash and non-cash compensation, or among different forms of non-cash compensation.